8 ways to find child care on vacation

-Travel experts like Cindy Richards, editor-in-chief of TravelingMom.com, Shelly Rivoli, award-winning author of "Travels with Baby," and Paul Mulholland, of Troy's Travel Agency in Great Barrington, Mass., share their tips for getting a vacation from your kids during a vacation.
+Travel experts Cindy Richards, editor-in-chief of TravelingMom.com, Shelly Rivoli, award-winning author of "Travels with Baby," and Paul Mulholland, of Troy's Travel Agency in Great Barrington, Massachusetts, share their tips for getting a vacation from your kids during a vacation.

 Lots of hotels and resorts offer access to babysitters, day care and kids clubs.
 "When you're traveling with little ones," says Richards, "research the babysitting services offered through the resort.
 The extra time it gives you as a couple will more than make up for the extra time you spend researching."